-Danielle was keen to incorporate her Cypriot heritage in her wedding to Graham, not only by holding the ceremony at the Greek orthodox church in Edmonton in North London but also with her preparations.
-As one team of us set up at the church, another was already capturing the bride and her family as they performed the stolisma and sent Danielle off from her family home with their blessings for the future.
+Danielle was keen to incorporate her half Cypriot backround and heritage in her wedding to Graham, not only by holding the ceremony at the Greek orthodox church in Edmonton but also with her preparations.
+As one team of us set up at the church, another was already capturing the bride and her family as they performed the Cypriot stolisma and sent Danielle off from her family home with their blessings for the future.

 The sun poured through the windows of the church, providing a natural spotlight as the couple exchanged vows before God and their families and friends, providing many excellent shooting opportunities for us.